 The science behind native ads is very simple.
-Native ads sit inside the content and they fit naturally with their surrounding elements.
-So, when a user is attentively consuming the information on your site and comes across a native ad, then the ad enjoys a similar amount of attention from the user.
+They sit inside the content and fit naturally with their surrounding elements.
+So, when a user is attentively consuming the information on your site and comes across a native ad, the ad enjoys a similar amount of attention.

 Here’s an example from Palleton, a utility site.
 Can you distinguish the ads from the tool?
-They are blending so perfectly that a user will definitely observe them.
-If they are the right ads for the visitor, then they’ll be clicked as well.
+They blend so perfectly that a user will observe them.
+They’ll also be clicked if they’re the right ads.

 Can’t see the ads?
-Let us show them you.
-The part of the image outlined with white color are the ads.
+Let us show them to you.
+The part of the image outlined with white color is the ads.

 Adjust Your Targeting

-No matter how indistinguishable an ad is, the user won’t click it until it is not relevant.
+No matter how indistinguishable an ad is, the user won’t click it until it is irrelevant.
 The relevancy of the ad increases when it is targeted.
-Now, targeting can be done on the basis of user behavior (behavioral targeting) or on the basis of context (contextual targeting).
+Targeting can be based on user behavior (behavioral targeting) or context (contextual targeting).

-Behavioral: Behavioral targeting is best for every kind of demand, be it direct, PMP, open market or any other programmatic source, it’ll always work.
-It can be made more efficient when the bidders can get all the needed data points about the user.
-You have key-value targeting options in GAM, bidder params in Prebid, DMP’s, first-party data, Universal IDs, and many such tools at your disposal to take your behavioural targeting to the next level.
+Behavioral: Behavioral targeting is best for every kind of demand, whether direct, PMP, open market, or any other programmatic source; it’ll always work.
+It can be more efficient when the bidders can get all the needed data points about the user.
+You have key-value targeting options in GAM, bidder params in Prebid, DMPs, first-party data, Universal IDs, and many tools to take your behavioral targeting to the next level.

-Leverage Heatmaps and Analytics Tools to Study your User Behavior
+Leverage Heatmaps and Analytics Tools to Study User Behavior

 Heatmaps are yet another way to increase banner ads ctr.
-We have already mentioned this method in our post about the data-driven approach to find the best ad placements.
+We have already mentioned this method in our post about the data-driven approach to finding the best ad placements.
 There are tools like Hotjar to see the user behavior on your site.
-You can check the mouse movements and clicks made by your audience in the form of heatmaps.
-The areas with high-temperature colors show intense mouse activity.
-You can observe the patterns derived from multiple visitors and place the ads in most appropriate places.

 The biggest advantage of this method is that your decisions are based on data derived from your own visitors.
 So the results will be best suited for you.
 We recommend reading the full article for other approaches for your placement strategy.